 Once you’re in Monastiraki square, you’ll see a sign that says Athens market.
 Take a walk through it and explore the little shops downstairs too!

-One of the best things to do in Athens to get away from the hustle and bustle of the city, is to check out the National Park.
+One of the best things to do in Athens if you want to get away from the hustle and bustle of the city is to check out the National Park.

 It’s a huge park with lots of trees and benches to relax on.
 Just bring some snacks and drinks because it’s the perfect place to have a picnic.